Exponential Utility Function

 Implicit equation linking the exponential risk tolerance R, win W, loss L, and certainty equivalent CE: (e^(-W/R) + e^(L/R)) / 2 equals e^(-CE/R).

-Calculating Certainty Equivalent
+Calculating the Certainty Equivalent

 Closed-form equation that expresses the certainty equivalent of a fifty-fifty lottery given an exponential utility function and its risk tolerance R.

-Scaling Parameters
+Scaling parameters

 Exponential utility function with explicit scaling parameters a and b introduced so that the maximum payoff maps to utility 1 and the minimum to utility 0.

-How to find out the value of "a" and "b"?
+How do you find "a" and "b"?

 Algebraic solution for the scaling parameters a and b of an exponential utility function in terms of the highest gain H and lowest loss L.